bmsuisse/lakeapi/README.md

       file_type: delta
 ```

-## Partioning for awesome performance
+## Partitioning for awesome performance

 To use partitions, you can either